 Use the online margin calculator to find out the selling price, the cost or the margin percentage itself.
 Calculate any of the main variables in the sales process - cost of goods sold (how much you paid for the stuff that you sell), profit margin, revenue (how much you sell it for) and profit.
 In general, your profit margin determines how healthy your company is - with low margins you're dancing on thin ice and any change for the worse may result in big troubles.
 High margins mean there's a lot of room for errors and bad luck.

-There are a few calculators that are similar in nature - please see margin with VAT (or sales tax), margin with discount or a very similar markup calculator.
+There are a few calculators that are similar in nature - please see margin with VAT (or sales tax), margin with a discount or a very similar markup calculator.
 You might find VAT calculator and sales tax calculator convenient, too.